filodej/filodej.github.com/_posts/2013-04-20-using-c-11-move-semantics-to-enhance-code-safety.md

  		template <class T>
 		converter( std::basic_string<T>&& text )
-			: convert( text ) // we are intentionally not moving (we convert anyway) {
+			: converter( text ) // we are intentionally not moving (we convert anyway) {
 		}